The shinbone or the tibia is the front surface of the lower leg. This part of the body is under constant stress and strain when we walk, jump and run.

 The recovery phase varies and can take between 3 weeks to 6 months.
-Take it easy and work your way back to your favorite activities under the supervision of the physiotherapist.
-Low or non-impact activities such as swimming, walking, bicycling can pave the way for progressive, load bearing exercises.
+Take it easy and work your way back to your favourite activities under the supervision of the physiotherapist.
+Low or non-impact activities such as swimming, walking, bicycling can pave the way for progressive, load-bearing exercises.

 The shin splint has healed when: